Atul-Chahar/CropGuard/README.md

 npx hardhat run scripts/oracle/run-loop.js --network coston2
 ```
 This keeps running the oracle cycle continuously so users don’t need to run it manually.

+## Staking / Liquidity (collateral providers)
+- Staking is handled by `CollateralPool` and surfaced in the dashboard.
+- Rule (demo): premium is 1 FLR per $100 insured, and premiums are distributed to stakers pro-rata.
+- Stake FLR: enter an amount and click “Stake” (gas + amount in FLR).
+- Unstake FLR: enter an amount and click “Unstake”.
+- Claim rewards: click “Claim Rewards” to withdraw accumulated premiums.

+## Demo control panel (set weather / trigger payout)
+- Visit `/control` in the app (http://localhost:3000/control).
+- Connect with the oracle submitter wallet (env: `NEXT_PUBLIC_ORACLE_SUBMITTER_ADDRESS`).
+- Set a location to Normal/Adverse (writes to WeatherOracleAdapter).
+- Optionally trigger payout for the latest policy via the button (calls `checkAndPayout`).

 ## Notes
 - WeatherOracleAdapter is a temporary store for weather status; when FDC proof verification is integrated, replace the direct write with proof-based verification.